didi/rdebug/README.md

 ### Traffic Replaying

-Three ways to replay: replay from source, replay by midi.phar, composer install midi package and replay by vendor/bin/midi.
+Three ways to replay: replay from source, replay by midi.phar, replay by composer vendor/bin.

 ```shell
 # Source